gajus/contents/README.md

 `itemFormatter` is used to represent each item in the table of contents and format the corresponding heading.

-The default item formatter implementation:
+The default item formatter implementation will:

-1. Generates
+1. Generate a hyperlink for each item in the list using the "id" of the heading element.

-1. Wraps text of each heading in a hyperlink element.
+2. Turn each heading into a hyperlink with self-reference.
-2. Uses heading "id" attribute to link hyperlink to the heading anchor.
-3. Appends the hyperlink to the list.

 ```js
 /**